 Satellite broadband is the most widely available alternative solution for broadband and is now capable of speeds up 20Mbps – suitable for browsing the internet, reading your email, catch-up tv and video calls.
 However there are issues with latency due to the distance between the earth and the satellites, which affects fast paced online gaming.

-Satellite broadband costs can vary and the installation of the equipment can be expensive, but some retailers will give you the installation for free if you sign up to a longer term contract or if you’re eligible you can apply for the Better Broadband Subsidy Scheme detailed above.
+Satellite broadband costs can vary and the installation of the equipment can be expensive, but some retailers will give you the installation for free if you sign up to a longer term contract.

 Wireless broadband offers high speeds without the need to lay infrastructure to your home.
 Fibred up to a local mast, the signal is then sent to a receiver at your home.